Google Sheet Integration

 Conclusion

-Integrating MaiAgent into Google Sheets via Google Apps Script opens new possibilities for automation and productivity improvements.
-Technicians can use this method to customize spreadsheets according to specific needs, turning them into powerful AI interaction tools for content generation, data analysis, or automated responses.
+Integrating MaiAgent into Google Sheets through Google Apps Script opens up new possibilities for automation and productivity enhancement.
+Technical personnel can use this method to customize spreadsheets according to specific needs, making them powerful AI interaction tools, whether for content generation, data analysis, or automated responses.

 Attachment